accelerated-text/accelerated-text/docs/data-enrichment.md

 Gross Sales (ID1220) | 90447 | 82018 | 8429
 Advertising (ID3011) | 1280 | 1982 | -702

 When generating text we do not want ID part in the account name and we want the amounts in periods rounded to thousands using bite size formatting plus "USD" is needed at the end.
-We want something like this
+We want something like this:

  Account | CurrentPeriod (Q2) | PriorPeriod (Q1)
 ---------|--------------------|-----------------